 \section{Acknowledgement}

-This work was sponsored by NSF grant DMS 1854934 to Judith J. Lok and NIH/NIAID grant UM1 AI068634 to Ronald J. Bosch.
-The content is solely the responsibility of the authors and does not necessarily represent the official views of the NSF and NIH.
+This work was sponsored by NSF grant DMS 1854934 to Judith J. Lok and NIH/NIAID grant UM1 AI068634 supporting Ronald J. Bosch.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the NSF or the NIH.

 .65cm